rohitkushwaha462/spec/SPEC.md

 ## Abstract

-Token-Oriented Object Notation (TOON) is a compact, human-readable serialization format optimized for Large Language Model (LLM) contexts, achieving 30-60% token reduction versus JSON for uniform tabular data.
-This specification defines TOON's data model, syntax, encoding/decoding semantics, and conformance requirements.
+Token-Oriented Object Notation (TOON) is a compact, human-readable serialization format optimized for Large Language Model (LLM) inputs.
+TOON preserves the JSON data model while eliminating repetitive keys and punctuation, achieving large token savings for arrays of uniform objects.
+Arrays declare their length and field names once, then stream rows using a single active delimiter (comma, tab, or pipe); objects use indentation instead of braces; strings are quoted only when required.

+The format's explicit structure (lengths, field lists, delimiter scoping, and minimal quoting) provides guardrails that make data easy for LLMs to parse and validate.
+TOON typically saves 30–60% tokens versus pretty-printed JSON on tabular data, while CSV remains more compact for flat tables.
+This specification defines TOON's concrete syntax, canonical number form, parsing and validation semantics, and conformance requirements for encoders, decoders, and validators.
+TOON is intended as a translation layer for LLM prompts, not a general-purpose API or storage replacement for JSON.

 ## Status of This Document

-This document is a Working Draft v1.3 and may be updated, replaced, or obsoleted.
+This document is a Working Draft v1.4 and may be updated, replaced, or obsoleted.
 Implementers should monitor the canonical repository at https://github.com/toon-format/spec for changes.

 This specification is stable for implementation but not yet finalized.
 Breaking changes are unlikely but possible before v2.0.